dietercastel/tensorflow-gpu-install-ubuntu-16.04/README.md

-# Tensorflow GPU install on ubuntu 16.04
+# Addtions to Tensorflow GPU install on ubuntu 16.04

+Small additions and notes (for myself and others willing to try it) to [Tensorflow GPU install on ubuntu 16.04](https://github.com/williamFalcon/tensorflow-gpu-install-ubuntu-16.04).

+Additions include:

+- Added some comments w.r.t. problems I ran into.
+- Updated some versions (cuda8-v5.1 -> cuda8-v6.0; tensorflow 1.2 -> tensorflow 1.3)

+00. Make sure you have proprietary NVIDIA drivers first Using the `Software & Updates` ubuntu application under the `Additional Drivers`tab select the nvidia-384 proprietary drivers and click `Apply Changes`.

+TODO:add screenshot

 0. update apt-get
 ``` bash